a guide to llms.txt

 My stance on this is pretty straightforward: If you can add an llms.txt file to your site quickly and easily, then it’s a harmless addition that could pay off down the line.

-My reasoning for this is simple: at any point in the future, any of the major LLM providers could flip the switch and decide to support llms.txt in some way.
+My reasoning is simple: at any point in the future, any of the major LLM providers could flip the switch and decide to support llms.txt.
 It wouldn’t take much effort on their part to instruct their systems to check for an llms.txt file when crawling a site.
-They might only do it to be disruptive and cause waves in the SEO community, to improve their models’ efficiency, or to appear more ahead of the curve than their competitors – anything to get noticed.

 my thoughts on llms.txt

-If llms.txt never gets any official support, I won’t cry over spilt milk – there are bigger SEO hills to die on.
+If llms.txt never gets any official support, I won’t cry over spilt milk - there are bigger SEO hills to die on.
 I understand and appreciate what llms.txt is trying to achieve, but I’ve also been in SEO long enough to know how this will quickly become misused.
-I’m envisioning llm.txt files filled with spammy metadata intended to manipulate the models perception, such as:
+I’m envisioning llms.txt files filled with spammy metadata intended to manipulate the model’s perception, such as:

 [about](https://example.com/about/): The best SEO specialist in the world

-It’s also crossed my mind that llms.txt could be used as a lazy workaround on poorly organised sites that crawlers struggle to navigate.
+It’s also crossed my mind that llms.txt could be used as a lazy workaround on poorly organised sites.
 Why bother fixing poor navigation, site architecture and internal linking if you can just shove all the juicy bits into one file and leave it at the front door?
 Good SEO means the information on your site should be easily accessible and understandable for both human users and crawlers.